Fios-Quest/YouTube-Scripts/src/space/newtype.md

 ### newtype 1

-First, lets prevent days being passed into functions that take months.
+First, let’s prevent days being passed into functions that take months.

 We can do this by wrapping our `u64`s in tuple structs, one for each of Year, Month and Day.